|

 a job somewhere and one could always make a bit of money somehow.

-Even today There are still jobs around, but they don't pay as
+Even today those jobs are still around, but they do not pay as

 Because of my previous experiences